chinapedia/wikipedia.abstract.en/Page/Protein.md

 Cellular localization

-Localisations02eng.jpgs and structures tagged with green fluorescent protein (here, white)]]
+s and structures tagged with green fluorescent protein (here, white)]]

 The study of proteins _in vivo_ is often concerned with the synthesis and localization of the protein within the cell.
 Although many intracellular proteins are synthesized in the cytoplasm and membrane-bound or secreted proteins in the endoplasmic reticulum, the specifics of how proteins are targeted to specific organelles or cellular structures is often unclear.
 A useful technique for assessing cellular localization uses genetic engineering to express in a cell a fusion protein or chimera consisting of the natural protein of interest linked to a "reporter" such as green fluorescent protein (GFP).[50]
 The fused protein's position within the cell can be cleanly and efficiently visualized using microscopy,[51] as shown in the figure opposite.